h-quer/Tzeentch/README.md

 * Auth functionality or any social/sharing features.
 * Any sort of database backend.
-* Data export functionality.
-Everything (except covers) is stored as CSV file in your bind mount.
-You can simply copy it.
-A dedicated export functionality would be redundant.

 ### Improvements I hope to implement (eventually)